Comenius-Abduction-Team/CATS-Abduction-Solver/README.md

 # Acknowledgements

-The development of this sofwtare was supported by the Slovak Republic under the grant no. APVV-19-0220 (ORBIS) and by the EU under the H2020 grant no. 952215 (TAILOR)
+The development of this software was supported by the Slovak Republic under the grant no. APVV-19-0220 (ORBIS) and by the EU under the H2020 grant no. 952215 (TAILOR)